 Niacin has long been recommended as a way to decrease cardiovascular disease risk.
 Study results, though, are kind of all over the place as far as how much niacin helps when looking at mortality rates from heart attacks.[ref]
 Studies do show that niacin supplementation reduces triglyceride levels for most, but the long term effects on liver function warrants caution.[ref][ref]

-l-carnitine supplements have been shown in animal studies to reduce triglyceride levels.[ref]
+L-carnitine is an amino acid, and l-carnitine supplements have been shown in animal studies to reduce triglyceride levels.[ref]